-My Zojirushi Virtuoso model BB-PAC20 bread machine stopped working on June 27.
+My Zojirushi Virtuoso model BB-PAC20 bread machine stopped working on June 27, 2022.
 The pan would not even seat on the drive connectors in the machine.
 One of the drive shafts was seized.
 The pan was already loaded with unmixed ingredients for a light rye bread.
 I dumped the ingredients into the bowl of my stand mixer, mixed the loaf, and baked it.
-I guessed at a temperature and time, and kept baking until the loaf was done.
+I set the oven to 350 ℉.
+I guessed time, and kept baking until the loaf was done.
 It had not mixed and risen properly, but it was edible.

-At the time, Victoria was on the third day of high temperatures although it was not terribly hot in July 2022 like the summer of 2021 had been.
+Victoria was on the third day of high temperatures although it was not terribly hot in July, like the summer of 2021 had been.

 Replacing the Pan

 The drive shafts are integral to the pan.
 I could not see a way to remove the shaft, the bearing and the seals.
 This is the same with most or all bread machines.
 The shaft and bearing were not available as repair parts.
 A user can replace the pan but service for shafts and bearings is labour intensive and requires an inventory of repair parts.